-12. This Report may be read in conjunction with the Receiver's prior reports to court:
+6. The Thirteenth Report may be read in conjunction with the Receiver's prior reports to court as follows:

 (a) Receiver's First Report (dated October 2, 2014)

 This report described the Receiver's actions upon appointment, including initial inquiries and the discovery of a criminal investigation in respect of Banners Broker.
 The report was filed in support of the Receiver's request for additional investigatory powers extending to certain specifically identified associated corporations.